You join us on our first day in Rome, Italy as part of our mini trip around Europe.

 That evening we were taken, by Andrew’s incredibly generous Mum and Dad, to a restaurant overlooking a glittering lake.
 I ordered the four cheese gnocchi.
 When it came, I was saddened to see it was the most diminutive dish on the table.
 The gnocchi was small and light but the sauce was incredibly rich that I almost couldn’t finish the dish.
 It was super filling and utterly indulgent.
 I went to bed wondering what crazy cheese-filled nightmares awaited me.

-(I took some pretty good photos in Rome but the camera was stolen elsewhere on the trip so I don’t have them any more and I haven’t been back since.)
+(I took some pretty good photos in Rome but the camera was stolen in Barcelona on the trip so I don’t have them any more)